developmentseed/project-seed/README.md

 ### Configurations and environment variables

 At times, it may be necessary to include options/variables specific to `production`, `staging` or `local` in the code.
 To handle this, there you can use `.env` files.
-See Parcel documentation on [env variables](https://parceljs.org/features/node-emulation/#environment-variables).
+See Vite's documentation on [env variables](https://vite.dev/guide/env-and-mode.html#env-variables-and-modes).

 ## Github Actions for CI
 Testing and deployment is taken care of by Github Actions.
 It is set up to: